dbatten5/phylm/docs/contributing.md

 cd phylm
 ```

-You'll need `python` 3.8 or 3.9 to run this package.
+You'll need `python` 3.8+ to run this package.
 You can follow
 the instructions [here](https://cookiecutter-hypermodern-python.readthedocs.io/en/2021.6.15/guide.html#getting-python)
 to install and use these versions.